United Nations (gang): Smuggling

 The B.C.
-Bud strain of marijuana is considered to be one of the best strains of marijuana in the world and commands a premium price in the United States, where it is one of the most popular and most desired strains of marijuana.
+Bud strain commands a premium price in the United States, where it is one of the most popular and most desired strains of marijuana.
 Smuggling marijuana into the United States via a variety of methods proved to very profitable for the UN gang.
 The main method of smuggling was flying in the marijuana at night via airplane and especially helicopters.
 Roueche and the UN gang were considered by American law enforcement to be the biggest smugglers of marijuana into the United States.
 The UN gang smuggled into the United States about 20 tons of marijuana per annum, usually by helicopter, making an annual profit of about $120 million U.S. dollars.
+Another method of marijuana smuggling was via airplanes.
+A Cessna airplane can carry about 300 pounds of marijuana, fly low to avoid American radar, land in the United States where the marijuana can be unloaded in a matter of minutes, and be back in Canada within minutes.
+However, helicopters were preferred for smuggling as planes require a landing field while a helicopter can land almost anywhere.

 In March 2005, agents of the U.S. Immigration and Customs Enforcement (ICE) secretly attached a GPS transmitter and an ignition kill switch to a pickup truck being used to smuggle marijuana across the border.
 In June 2005, ICE agents waited for the truck to come the border and then activated the kill switch.
-Arrested were two Canadian UN gang members, Brian Fews and Trevor Schoutens..
-Rouche asked Ken Davis, the chief American agent for the UN gang, to pay the bail for Fews and Schoutens.
+Arrested were two Canadian UN gang members, Brian Fews and Trevor Schoutens.
+Roueche asked Ken Davis, the chief American agent for the UN gang, to pay the bail for Fews and Schoutens.
 On 12 August 2005, another UN gang member, Alexander Swanson, was arrested in Blaine, Washington State with several bags full of marijuana.